ourworldventures/www_ourworld_tf/README.md

 #### Section.html

 The default section template, displays section body without styling (except for margins), and displays subpages of the section below.
-The subpages of the page are displayed as small summaries of pages with title, description, and tags, as rendered by partials/pageBox.html.
+The subpages of the page are displayed as small summaries of pages with title, description, and categories, as rendered by partials/pageBox.html.
 The subpages are grouped by the taxonomy name passed in as the "group_pages_by" extra attribute, defined in the section's yaml header.

 ### Creating custom pages